hashirsucksatdev/pterodactyl-ads/README.md

 And then replace your dashboard,servers,admins and other .tsx files with ours

-And then go to [this website](https://pterodactyl.io/community/customization/panel.html) and run all the commands to run ads
+And then go to [this website](https://pterodactyl.io/community/customization/panel.html) and re-built the panel using the commands (this wont cause dataloss)